RocketMap/RocketMap/docs/extras/environment-variables-fix.md

 ## What's wrong:

-Windows defines commands in something called "environment variables", if a program isn't here, Windows doesn't understand what you mean.
+Windows defines commands in something called "environment variables", if a program isn't here, Windows doesn't know where to find what you're asking for.

 ## How to solve this: